Published March 9, 2015

-The promise of civilian aviation was a huge windfall for the aviation companies.
+The promise of civilian aviation was a huge windfall for aviation companies.
 For Cessna, the post-war boom was its own bonanza (pardon the reverse pun).
-The Cessna 172, developed in the mid-1950s and still in production today, has become the most produced airplane in history — more than 43,000 have been built in all.
-Likewise, Cessna’s venerable C152 has seen a production run of nearly 24,000 and the C182 saw more than 23,000 roll of the assembly line.
+The Cessna 172, developed in the mid-1950s and still in production today, has become the most-produced airplane in history — more than 43,000 have been built in all.
+Likewise, Cessna’s venerable C152 has seen a production run of nearly 24,000 and the C182 saw more than 23,000 roll off the assembly line.
 Piper built and flew nearly 33,000 Cherokees and 20,000 J-3 Cubs, among many other models.
 The Beech Bonanza too met huge demand with more than 17,000 built and delivered.

-To put this into perspective, the most-widely-produced aircraft of World War II, the Messerschmitt Me 109, saw a production run of 34,852 aircraft — and that includes post-war, license-built models in Spain (for which production ended in 1958)!
+To put this into perspective, the most widely-produced aircraft of World War II, the Messerschmitt Me 109, saw a production run of 34,852 aircraft — and that includes post-war, license-built models in Spain (for which production ended in 1958)!
 The P-51 Mustang, ever a favorite reference, saw just 15,586 examples built.
 On the British side, 22,685 Supermarine Spitfires were built of all models and variants (including the Seafire).
-Of course, those great war birds were mostly built during the roughly six year total period of the war, and at a much higher production rate.
+Of course, those great war birds were mostly built during the roughly six-year total period of the war, and at a much higher production rate.

 After Captain Odom’s record-setting flight, he donated the aircraft to the National Air Museum.
 Today, the “Waikiki Beach” is on display at the Smithsonian’s National Air & Space Museum, Steven F. Udvar-Hazy Center.
 Most people touring the center, even aviation buffs, have no idea what they are seeing, however.
 They’re reaction is more on the lines of “Oh look, a V-tailed Bonanza” than the more fitting, “OMG, that plane flew from Hawaii to New Jersey on a single tank of gas — and it only cost $75!”